AnthusAI/AWS-AgentCore-examples/README.md

 This repository contains working examples of AWS AgentCore agents, from basic structure to AI-powered applications.
 Created by the team at [Anthus](https://anthus.ai) as we explore AgentCore capabilities.
 All examples are tested and deployed to AWS.

+## "Give an Agent a Tool" 🛠️

+This playground demonstrates the **["Give an Agent a Tool"](https://github.com/AnthusAI/Give-an-Agent-a-Tool)** paradigm - a fundamental shift in how we write software:

+> _"Give a man a fish and you feed him for a day.
+Teach a man to fish and you feed him for a lifetime. **Give an agent a tool and nobody has to fish.**"_

+**Traditional programming**: Anticipate every scenario, write explicit logic for each case
+**Agent programming**: Provide tools and goals, let intelligence emerge

+Our examples progress from basic structure to sophisticated agents that use AgentCore's managed services (Memory, Code Interpreter) to solve real problems without hard-coded logic.

 ## What is AWS AgentCore?

 AWS AgentCore is a **platform for building and deploying AI agents**.
 At first glance, it looks similar to AWS Lambda (you write a handler function, it runs in the cloud), but it's specifically designed for the unique needs of AI agents.